-Until the 1970s Iquique was a small port town characterised by low level urbanisation.
-Since the 1980s there was a dramatic accelaration in the urban sprawl beyond the city limits, due to the impact of neo-liberal policies imposed by General Augusto Pinochet.
+Until the 1970s, Iquique was a small port town characterised by low level urbanisation.
+After the 1980s, however, there was a dramatic acceleration in the urban sprawl beyond the city limits due to the impact of neo-liberal policies imposed by General Augusto Pinochet.

-As a result of these policies, new free trade agreements with the Latin American region and the opening of three large copper bodies by transnational corporations, the city became a magnet for investment and as such, its social fabric was heavily impacted.
+Due of these policies, new free trade agreements with the Latin American region and the opening of three large copper bodies by transnational corporations, the city became a magnet for investment, and as such, its social fabric was heavily impacted.
 The flow of capital brought new geographies of inequality to this inhospitable desert territory.
-While slums spread chaotically throughout the Atacama, serving as an unplanned solution to a huge displaced population; gated communities and high-rise buildings close to the Pacific secured ‘sea views’ and flourished as symbols of status.
+While slums spread chaotically throughout the Atacama, serving as an unplanned solution to a huge displaced population, gated communities and high-rise buildings close to the Pacific secured ‘sea views’ and flourished as symbols of status.